siderolabs/talos/website/content/v1.11/introduction/getting-started.md

 4. **Connect** - Set up your local `talosctl` client
 5. **Bootstrap** - Initialize the Kubernetes cluster.

-**Note**: You can also opt to use the Omni GUI to create a Talos cluster spanning different platforms, bare metal, cloud providers, and virtual machines.
+**Note**: You can also use [Omni](https://www.siderolabs.com/omni-signup/) to create a Talos cluster that spans multiple platforms, including bare metal, cloud providers, and virtual machines.

 Let's walk through each step and create a Talos cluster.

-# Step 1: Download The Talos Linux Image
+## Step 1: Download The Talos Linux Image

 Get the latest ISO for your architecture from our [Image factory](https://factory.talos.dev/).

-# Step 2: Boot Your Machine
+## Step 2: Boot Your Machine

 Boot your hardware using the ISO image you just downloaded.
 At this stage, you'll: